cdktf/cdktf-provider-google/docs/vmwareenginePrivateCloud.java.md

 network_config block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.38.0/docs/resources/vmwareengine_private_cloud#network_config VmwareenginePrivateCloud#network_config}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.39.0/docs/resources/vmwareengine_private_cloud#network_config VmwareenginePrivateCloud#network_config}

+---

+##### `deletionDelayHours`<sup>Optional</sup> <a name="deletionDelayHours" id="@cdktf/provider-google.vmwareenginePrivateCloud.VmwareenginePrivateCloud.Initializer.parameter.deletionDelayHours"></a>

+- *Type:* java.lang.Number

+The number of hours to delay this request.

+You can set this value to an hour between 0 to 8, where setting it to 0 starts the deletion request immediately.
+If no value is set, a default value is set at the API Level.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.39.0/docs/resources/vmwareengine_private_cloud#deletion_delay_hours VmwareenginePrivateCloud#deletion_delay_hours}

 ---